 - Modernizes recruitment processes.

-- Helps identify inefficiencies and best practices.
+- Helps in identifying inefficiencies and best practices.

 - Increases efficiency, decision-making and flexibility.